kilianpdrx/kilianpdrx.github.io/projects/carrie.md

 <p>
 The electrical and mechanical integration was realized by connecting the Raspberry Pi, responsible for image processing and data handling, with the Arduino that manages motor control and sensor feedback.
-The early prototype shown below was used to test motor drivers, power distribution, and serial communication between the two boards.
+The early prototype shown below was used to pitch the project, test the code, and validate the overall design.
 </p>

 <p align="center">